Students and parents are hereby advised that

 This class will integrate different branches of science, physics, chemistry, ecology and biology.
 This will allow us to understand how the Universe works and the special characteristics of Earth that allow life to exist, and to examine our role on the Earth.
 This class also meets the StThe Resilient Planet questionsate requirements for a physical science class which all students must take.
 The goal of this class is to give you the research tools and techniques and the ability to analyze information to determine the cause of a problem and which solutions seem best.
 Hopefully, you will learn how to be a citizen of the world who can analyze all sides of a topic and choose the best solution for themselves.
 This is our best defense against many of the problems that face our world today, made by poorly informed citizens and so-called experts of the past.
 I hope you enjoy the class, but I especially hope you will see the importance of this class.

 The easiest way to reach me is by email: firstname.lastname@example.org

 MISSING OR LATE WORK

-A student with an unexcused absence can not receive credit for the material missed, receiving a zero for this missed work.
+A student with an unexcused absence can not receive credit for the material missed, receiving a zero for this missed work, including homework and tests.

 SECOND SEMESTER: late assignments will receive a zero